Connect with us

 Both clubs found themselves in the lower reaches of the Championship table on the back of modest form.

-But Bristol City had at least ended a three-game winless streak by beating in midweek and grew into the contest after a cautious opening.
+But Bristol City had at least ended a three-game winless streak by beating Reading in midweek and grew into the contest after a cautious opening.

 Matt Grimes and Piroe combined for Obafemi to fire straight at goalkeeper Max O’Leary from 20 yards.